danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.reportSpam.html" name="messages.reportSpam">Report a new incoming chat for spam, if the peer settings of the chat allow us to do that: messages.reportSpam</a>

 * <a href="account.reportPeer.html" name="account.reportPeer">Report a peer for violation of telegram's Terms of Service: account.reportPeer</a>

+* <a href="account.reportProfilePhoto.html" name="account.reportProfilePhoto">Report a profile photo of a dialog: account.reportProfilePhoto</a>

 * <a href="messages.reportEncryptedSpam.html" name="messages.reportEncryptedSpam">Report a secret chat for spam: messages.reportEncryptedSpam</a>